Siv3D/siv3d.docs/en-us/docs/reference/avoid-global-variable.md

-# Classes That Cannot Be Created as Global Variables
+# Why Some Siv3D Classes Cannot Be Global

 ## Description